Obesity and Type 2 Diabetes

 Another factor that may increase the risk of type 2 diabetes is low birth weight.
 Intrauterine growth restriction leading to low birth weight seems to be associated with increased risk in adulthood of insulin resistance, glucose intolerance and type 2 diabetes.
 However, encouraging research studies in the U.S. and abroad have found that lifestyle changes, such as changes in diet and exercise, can prevent or delay the onset of type 2 diabetes among high-risk adults.

 At all ages, the risk of type 2 diabetes rises with increasing body weight.
-The prevalence of type 2 diabetes is three to seven times higher in those who are obese than in normal weight adults, and is 20 times more likely in those with a body mass index (BMI) greater than 35 kg/m 2.
+The prevalence of type 2 diabetes is three to seven times higher in those who are affected by obesity than in normal weight adults, and is 20 times more likely in those with a body mass index (BMI) greater than 35 kg/m 2.

 Obesity’s Role in the Development of Type 2 Diabetes